 8. Wind/water turbines

 Last but not least, there is another cheap and environment-friendly way to get electricity while camping that we highly recommend: the wind or water turbines.
 It is easy to set up and can be run at any time.
-If you choose water turbines, a campsite locates near the river/stream will allow it to run 24/4.
-In case you go for wind option which is not consistent, hang it on the nearest tree.
+If you choose water turbines, a campsite locates near the river/stream will allow it to run 24/7.
+In case you go for the wind option which is not consistent, hang it on the nearest tree.
 The wind then propels it to generate power for your usage.

-In general, a wind/water turbines could generate pretty much power, enough for one-time charging for the generator, or recharging the portable battery packed with it for later usage.
+In general, wind/water turbines could generate pretty much power, enough for one-time charging for the generator, or recharging the portable battery packed with it for later usage.

 When using the turbines, you need to maintain it well and watch out for things that can destroy the turbines such as a floating object or a fallen branch.
-Extreme wind/water could be harm as well, and believe me you don’t want to risk using an expensive device like this one carelessly.
+Extreme wind/water could be harmful as well, and believe me you don’t want to risk using an expensive device like this one carelessly.

 FACTORS TO CONSIDER BEFORE BUYING A SOURCE OF ELECTRICITY